Command: download resources

 With the option –recursive the complete reference tree of a component reference is traversed.

 If a component lookup for building a reference closure is required the –lookup option can be used to specify a fallback lookup repository.
-By default the component versions are searched in the repository holding the component version for which the closure is determined.
+By default, the component versions are searched in the repository holding the component version for which the closure is determined.
 For Component Archives this is never possible, because it only contains a single component version.
 Therefore, in this scenario this option must always be specified to be able to follow component references.

 See Also